fugazi/douglasfugazi-wtf/src/pages/about.md

 ---
 I'm a Senior QA Engineer at heart!

-I've been working with 12+ years of experience in Software Testing and Projects Management in Agile environment and has hands-on experience in all stages of the software testing life cycle.
+I've been working with 12+ years of experience in Software Testing and Projects Management in an Agile environment and has hands-on experience in all stages of the software testing life cycle.
 Currently joined Endava Medellín in 2019.

-I am certified in ISTQB Foundation, IBM Certified Developer and a Certified Scrum Master.
+I am certified in ISTQB Foundation, IBM Certified Developer, and a Certified Scrum Master.
 I have a Bachelor (B.S.) degree in Telecommunications Engineering as well as a Master's (MSc) degree in Technology Management & Innovation at Pontifical Bolivarian University (UPB) in Medellin.

 I am the main organizer of meetup: **[Medellin Testing Nights](https://www.meetup.com/es-ES/Medellin-Testing-Night/)**, a monthly event promoted by Endava in order to generate a community around Testing in Medellín, Colombia.